-(Jan 1 - Dec 31)
+(January 1 - December 31)

-|BREAKDOWN BY CATEGORY||Annual Credit Requirements||Carry-Over Permitted to Next Calendar Year||Annual Credit Requirements||Carry-Over Permitted to Next Calendar Year|
+|BREAKDOWN BY CATEGORY||Minimum Annual Credits||Maximum Annual Credits||Carry-Over Permitted to Next Calendar Year||Minimum Annual Credits||Maximum Annual Credits||Carry-Over Permitted to Next Calendar Year|

 FP Canada’s CE requirements go beyond maintaining technical competence.
 They are designed to support the maintenance and ongoing professional development required to continue meeting client needs.
 CE requirements include the following five categories:

-Qualifying CE requires practical application of the principles and rules in the FP Canada Standards Council Standards of Professional Responsibility to scenarios or examples of ethical dilemmas that financial planners encounter.
+The Professional Responsibility requirement is designed to support and enhance your understanding of your professional and ethical duties and to provide approaches for identifying and addressing common ethical dilemmas and challenges.
+Qualifying CE requires practical application of the principles and rules in the FP Canada Standards Council Standards of Professional Responsibility to ethical dilemmas that financial planners commonly encounter.
+CE should include the use of scenarios and/or practical examples to illustrate the situations.
 CE activities that focus on direct knowledge or rote recall of the Standards of Professional Responsibility without demonstrated understanding and application will not qualify.

 Examples of Qualifying CE: